-A. If you are experiencing problems with your shower installation and it’s outside the manufacturer’s warranty you have to weigh up how much it cost you originally and how long it has lasted.
-Many electricians would advise replacing the shower with a similar model on the basis that the whole unit is guaranteed by the manufacturer (usually for two years).
+A. If you are experiencing problems with your shower and it’s outside the manufacturer’s warranty you have to weigh up how much it cost you originally and how long it has lasted.
+Most electricians would advise replacing the shower with a similar model on the basis that the whole unit is guaranteed by the manufacturer (usually for two years).
 Although spare parts are readily available from manufacturers like Mira and Tritan, its often more cost effective to hire an electrician to install a new electric shower in your Cardiff home or business when compared to the cost of spares and labour on older models.

 Q. I don’t have a shower at the moment, what is involved in having one installed?